 Much more than just oil & gas

-Gulf Investment Fund (GIF) has built up an attractive track record of both absolute performance and outperformance of its index benchmark.
-For example, as we show on page 18, GIF outperforms competing open-ended funds over most time periods.
-Recent higher energy prices have bolstered sentiment toward the countries that comprise the Gulf Cooperation Council (GCC) – see below.
-Their governments are using the revenue windfall to fund vast infrastructure projects aimed at diversifying their economies.
-We think that this helps underpin the long-term case for an investment in the region and the fund.
+Gulf Investment Fund (GIF) has built up an attractive track record of both absolute performance and outperformance of its benchmark.
+Recent higher energy prices appear to have bolstered sentiment toward the region.
+Governments are using the revenue windfall to fund vast infrastructure projects aimed at diversifying their economies.

-GIF is unique within the investment company universe and offers exposure to an increasingly important region.
-Notwithstanding its impressive track record, as we discuss on page 19, institutional investors have taken advantage of stringent discount control mechanisms and have shrunk the company.
-The board would like to see it re-expand and we agree.
+GIF is unique within the London-listed investment company universe and offers exposure to an arguably increasingly important region.
+Notwithstanding GIF’s track record, institutional investors have taken advantage of stringent discount control mechanisms and have shrunk the company.
+The board would like to see it re-expand.

 Exposure to growth within the GCC economies

 GIF aims to capture the opportunities for growth offered by the GCC economies of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates by investing in listed or soon-to-be-listed companies on one of the GCC exchanges.

 GIF aims to capture the opportunities for growth offered by the GCC economies of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates.
 It is permitted to invest in listed or soon-to-be-listed companies on one of the GCC exchanges.
 In practice, the company does not make pre-IPO investments.